KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 2. Install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started) .
 3. In terminal, `cd` to the sample project directory you are interested in and type `pod install`.
 4. Open the project in Xcode using the `.xcworkspace` file just created.
-5. Add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys to the app's Info.plist file.
-6. Replace "PUT YOUR APP ID HERE" placeholder inside `AppDelegate` class with the app id provided.
+5. Replace "PUT YOUR APP ID HERE" placeholder inside `AppDelegate` class with the app id provided.
-7. Replace the app bundle identifier and set up code signing if you want to run the example on a real device.
+6. Replace the app bundle identifier and set up code signing if you want to run the example on a real device.

 ## Caveats